-But fortunately, many amazing organizations help veterans who otherwise couldn't get the treatment they need for PTSD.
+Fortunately, there are organizations devoted to helping veterans who otherwise couldn't get the treatment they need for PTSD.

 Nonprofits That Help Veterans With PTSD

-The Disabled American Veterans, for example, provides one-on-one assistance for veterans to help them obtain the benefits they rightfully deserve.
+The Disabled American Veterans Organization, for example, provides one-on-one assistance for veterans to help them obtain the benefits they rightfully deserve.
 They also offer free-of-charge transportation services for veterans needing rides to medical appointments.

-But despite that, there is hope as treatment can significantly improve the lives of people affected by PTSD, and there are organizations helping veterans get past those barriers keeping them from getting the help they need.
+Despite this, there is hope.
+Treatment can significantly improve the lives of people affected by PTSD, and there are organizations helping veterans get past those barriers keeping them from getting the help they need.

 There's much more to PTSD than we could ever cover in a blog post.
 But we hope you were able to learn something new and help shed the stigma of talking about this condition that affects many, from those with PTSD to their friends and family.